rjzflynnbx/tampermonkey-one-stop-shop/README.md

 When the matcher is working - on your target website you should see a '1' icon next to the tampermonkey plugin icon that indicates that one script is loaded.

-If still not working after you have confirmed the matcher works then open the developer console and look for errors.
+If still not working after you have confirmed the matcher works then open the developer console and look for errors:

  **Content security policy error:**